An Introduction To The Oroville City Docent Program

 What types of activities are there?

 There are many different things for Docents to do, and a few Docents do all of them!
 What you will do depends on your interests, and how much time you can give to the group.
 The following list of activities is long, in hopes that ONE (or two) of them might interest you.
-Docents; staff the museums during open hours, conduct tours, document artifacts and update the inventory, run a gift shop, help with yearly cleaning, assist the museum staff on special projects, cook food, throw parties, go on field trips, do mending and sewing, create displays, usher at performing arts events and some even do a bit of gardening and landscaping.
+Docents; staff the museums during open hours, conduct tours, document artifacts and update the inventory, run a gift shop, help with yearly cleaning, assist the museum staff on special projects, go on field trips, do mending and sewing, create displays and some even do a bit of gardening and landscaping.

 What is expected of a docent?

-Docents are expected to volunteer at least six hours a month (That’s less than one day a month!).
+Docents are expected to volunteer two periods of 4 hours each per month.
 They should develop a basic knowledge of objects in each of the museums, although they may choose to specialize and work only in their museum of interest.
 As tour guides, Docents interact with the museum’s visitors to see that they have a good memorable experience.
 When serving as a museum greeter, Docents also collect admission fees and hand out souvenir tickets.
 Some docents update the museum records using a computer inventory program, others write columns for newspapers, or assist with other special projects (example: the Annual Craft Sale at the Lott Home/Sank Park).

 Docents are the Oroville Cultural Facilities’ ambassadors, and are expected to be helpful and friendly to the visitors.
 The docent dress code in the Docent Handbook defines the appropriate attire required for each facility.
 Occasionally there are opportunities for historical re-enactment and living history that might also require proper costumes or props.